probot/no-response/README.md

+# ⚠️ We no longer recommend using this app

+Use the action instead: https://github.com/lee-dohm/no-response

 # Probot: No Response

 > a GitHub App built with [Probot](https://github.com/probot/probot) that closes Issues where the author hasn't responded to a request for more information.